drubiovallejo/Maxent-classifier/README.md

 # Maxent-classifier
-Implementation of a MaxEnt (discriminative) classifier
+Implementation of a MaxEnt (discriminative) classifier.